-Experiments with the low latency overlay on large networks should be done to make the low latency overlay applicable in these large networks.
+Experiments with the low latency overlay on large networks should be done to test and develop a low latency overlay suitable for large networks.
 It takes several days for a peer to get 100000 different neighbours to measure the latency with.
 When such large number of latency's have been measured the algorithm should still be computationally and memory efficient.
-Next it should be tested whether the latency estimation algorithms converge towards a result with high accuracy.
+It should be tested whether the latency estimation algorithms converge towards a result with high accuracy in a large P2P network.
 The algorithm should also be able to handle large latency inputs with more than 100000 latency's at each step of the incremental algorithm.
-It is very important that one incremental step is executed computationally efficient.
+One incremental step should be executed computationally efficient.
 If the computation at one step of the incremental algorithm is too much Tribler could block other processes and therefore increase the latency of the network.

-Research on how to counter Triangle Inequality Violations (TIVs) and algorithms that deal with lack of information can further improve the latency estimation algorithms.
-The experiments so far have shown that TIV prevention proofs to be quite useful.
-Other possibilities to detect TIVs and prevent them should be further investigated.
-The accuracy is affected a lot by lack of latency information.
+Research on algorithms that deal with lack of information and how to counter Triangle Inequality Violations (TIVs) can further improve the accuracy and convergence of the latency estimation algorithms.
+The experiments so far have shown that algorithms with TIV prevention and algorithms that repeat past calculated coordinates are useful.
+Accuracy of latency estimation algorithms is affected a lot by lack of latency information.
 The more latency's are measured the better the algorithms performs.
-The lack of information is especially important in the decentralized Tribler setting because peers only measure latency's toward neighbours and cannot measure latency's to other peers.
-A solution could be to create an algorithm that can handle lack of information more efficiently.
-Another solution could be to gain more latency information via other ways.
-For instance with IMCP ping messages.
+The lack of information is especially important in the decentralized Tribler setting because peers only measure latency's to other peers.
+An algorithm could be created that handles lack of information more efficiently or more latency information could be gained via other ways with for instance ICMP messages.
+Other possibilities to detect TIVs and prevent them could be further investigated to improve the accuracy of the overlay.